Publications

 Hawkins, Tim; Cohen, Jonathan; Debevec, Paul

-A Photometric Approach to Digitizing Cultural Artifacts Inproceedings
+A Photometric Approach to Digitizing Cultural Artifacts Proceedings Article

 In: Proceedings of 2nd International Symposium on Virtual Reality, Archaeology and Cultural Heritage, Glyfada, Greece, 2001.